I & II

 Miranti, Jakarta, 2024

-Agnihotri nodded, momentarily distracted from the letters.
+Agnihotri nods, momentarily distracted from the letters.

 The next letter was dated three weeks after the previous one.
 The tone was calmer, yet beneath it lay an unmistakable undercurrent of something darker, something almost resigned.